AdaGold/swap-meet/README.md

 - Instances of `Vendor` have an instance method named `swap_first_item`
   - It takes one argument: an instance of another `Vendor`, representing the friend that the vendor is swapping with
   - This method considers the first item in the instance's `inventory`, and the first item in the friend's `inventory`
-  - It removes the first item from its `inventory`, and adds the friend's first item
+  - It removes the first item from the instance's `inventory`, and adds the friend's first item
-  - It removes the first item from the friend's `inventory`, and adds the instances first item
+  - It removes the first item from the friend's `inventory`, and adds the instance's first item
   - It returns `True`
   - If either itself or the friend have an empty `inventory`, the method returns `False`